 Yes.
 Canned fish and tinned fish may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
 Keep in mind:

 Some fish may contain more mercury than others.
 To minimize exposure to mercury, serve fish as part of a balanced diet, and, when possible, choose fish that tend to be low in mercury, like salmon, sardines, or North Atlantic mackerel.
-For more information about mercury, look up any fish in our free First Foods® database.
+For more information about mercury, look up any fish in our First Foods® database.

 What to do about any lingering bones.
 Fish bones can present a risk of choking, and they are typically removed from canned fish during processing.
 Any lingering tiny bones (as well as any lingering skin) are typically made soft and edible by the canning process and they are a good source of calcium.
 You can remove them if you like, but it is generally not necessary.